On the symplectic cohomology of log Calabi-Yau surfaces: Construction of the Liouville domain

 Now consider the torus fibers $T^2\times \{s\}$.
 By equation \eqref{eq:dalpha} we see that $d\alpha|_{T^2\times\{s\}} = 0$, that is, each torus is pre-Lagrangian.
 Thus we have the Liouville class

 The cohomology--valued function $A$ may be regarded as a section of the rank two vector bundle

-This vector bundle has a flat Gauss--Manin connection $\nabla$ with monodromy $\mu \in \SL_2(\Z)$.
+whose fibers are the first cohomology groups of the torus fibers $T^2 \times \{s\}$.
+This vector bundle has a flat Gauss--Manin connection $\nabla$, defined so that the parallel transport coincides with transporting cohomology classes from fiber to fiber using the local product structure.
+Denote the monodromy of this connection by $\mu \in \SL_2(\Z)$.
 In particular, the expression $\nabla A$ defines a one-form on $S$ with values in this bundle.
 The cup product on the fibers then yields an element

 Here $R^2\pi_*(\underline{\R})$ is a bundle whose fiber at $s$ is $H^2(T^2\times\{s\},\R) \cong \R$, and this vector bundle is trivializable using the orientation convention discussed above.